t-ogni/OGL3DG/engine/lib/soil/README.md

   *   Can flip the image vertically
   *   Can compress and upload any image as DXT1 or DXT5 (if EXT\_texture\_compression_s3tc is available), using an internal (very fast!) compressor
   *   Can convert the RGB to YCoCg color space (useful with DXT5 compression: see [this link][2] from NVIDIA)
-  *   Will automatically downsize a texture if it is larger than GL\_MAX\_TEXTURE_SIZE
+  *   Will automatically downsize a DiffuseTexture if it is larger than GL\_MAX\_TEXTURE_SIZE
   *   Can directly upload DDS files (DXT1/3/5/uncompressed/cubemap, with or without MIPmaps).
 Note: directly uploading the compressed DDS image will disable the other options (no flipping, no pre-multiplying alpha, no rescaling, no creation of MIPmaps, no auto-downsizing)
   *   Can load rectangluar textures for GUI elements or splash screens (requires GL\_ARB/EXT/NV\_texture_rectangle)
-  *   Can decompress images from RAM (e.g. via [PhysicsFS][3] or similar) into an OpenGL texture (same features as regular 2D textures, above)
+  *   Can decompress images from RAM (e.g. via [PhysicsFS][3] or similar) into an OpenGL DiffuseTexture (same features as regular 2D textures, above)
-  *   Can load light maps directly into an OpenGL texture (same features as regular 2D textures, above)
+  *   Can load light maps directly into an OpenGL DiffuseTexture (same features as regular 2D textures, above)
-  *   Can take six image files directly into an OpenGL light map texture
+  *   Can take six image files directly into an OpenGL light map DiffuseTexture
-  *   Can take a single image file where width = 6*height (or vice versa), split it into an OpenGL light map texture
+  *   Can take a single image file where width = 6*height (or vice versa), split it into an OpenGL light map DiffuseTexture
   *   No external dependencies
   *   Tiny
   *   Cross platform (Windows, *nix, Mac OS X)